errose28/DotfilesLibrary/README.md

 ### Blockers

-- Print stderr when command fails in Run keyword.

-- vscode extension installs fail

-- Keeps trying literal password value as command.

 ### Non Blockers

 - Test helper keywords like `Run`

-- Test with defualt target.
+- Test with default target.

 - Messages for failures in .resource file.